ianrose/ianrose.me/src/articles/line-length-on-news-websites.md

 I intentionally limited this analysis to desktop viewports.
 In the future I think looking at this collection of sites and their line length at different viewports could be very interesting.

-Currently, I'm still a fan of finding a nice type size near <mark>`1em`</mark>, which last time I checked most browsers set to `16px`, then sizing slightly up or down depending on the typeface.
-Then measure the line length at mobile viewports and find my <mark>`max-width`</mark> towards the desktop spectrum.
+Currently, I'm still a fan of finding a nice type size near `1em`, which last time I checked most browsers set to `16px`, then sizing slightly up or down depending on the typeface.
+Then measure the line length at mobile viewports and find my `max-width` towards the desktop spectrum.